 This horseshoe-shaped shingle beach near Jávea is absolutely stunning.
 Although not strictly hidden, it is lesser known than the other heaving beaches in the area.
 It’s popular with the locals, which means it can get busy but it’s so beautiful that you won’t mind too much.
 Be sure to take a snorkel to explore the seagrass beds just off the shore.
 If you need a break from the sun, take a walk through the pine forests that surround the cove and head up to the castle or lookout point.
 A little shack on the beach serves refreshments and there are some great local restaurants just behind the beach.

 If you’re not already planning your family holiday in Spain, right now you’re probably reaching for your flip-flops in anticipation.
-If you need some more inspiration, check out our authentic local’s guide to Andalusia, the Ibiza travel guide and the local’s guide to Mallorca.
-Our concierge team are also on hand to help you choose the best villa for your holiday in Spain!
+If you need some more inspiration, check out our authentic local’s guide to Andalucia, the Ibiza travel guide and the local’s guide to Mallorca.
+Our concierge team are also on hand to help you choose the best villa for your holiday in Spain, or you can peruse the collection yourself!